 List of available Geant4-DNA Physics constructors for liquid water

-Several Physics constructors are available in Geant4 for simulations in liquid water, they are listed below.
+We currently recommend several Geant4-DNA Physics constructors for simulations in liquid water, they are listed below.

-- G4EmDNAPhysics_option4 : contains electron elastic and inelastic models by D. Emfietzoglou, I. Kyriakou, S. Incerti
+- G4EmDNAPhysics_option4 : contains electron elastic and inelastic models by D. Emfietzoglou, I. Kyriakou, S. Incerti, up to 10 keV

-- G4EmDNAPhysics_option6 : contains CPA100 electron elastic and inelastic models by M. C. Bordage, M. Terrissol, S. Incerti
+- G4EmDNAPhysics_option6 : contains CPA100 electron elastic and inelastic models by M. C. Bordage, M. Terrissol, S. Incerti, up to 255 keV